frconor-ebook/meditations/_posts/2025-07-15-our-lady-mother-of-mercy.md

 From her, we will learn to console and hearten others in their struggle.
 We will be compassionate to those who are in need of our help, in disasters, or in minor worries---a word of encouragement here, a word of condolence there---a merciful attitude which is so pleasing to Our Lord.

-Our Lady is the *Help of Christians* because first of all we favor those we love, and nobody has had a greater love than Mary for those who belong to her Son\'s family.
+Our Lady is the *Help of Christians* because first of all we favor those we love, and nobody has had a greater love than Mary for those who belong to her Son's family.

 In her, we shall find every grace we need to win through in the fight against temptation, in our apostolate, and in our work.